 For an illustration of what this looks like in the real world, check out a case study I did on the GT Advanced Technologies bankruptcy.
 There were some people who speculated on it so heavily they lost everything, focusing only on the best-case outcome and not on the risk-adjusted probabilities.

-The degree to which you modify absolute compound annual rates of return (or CAGR) for a risk-adjusted rate of return depends entirely upon your financial resources, risk tolerance, willingness to hold a position long enough for the market to recover in the event you made a mistake, your tax situation, and your opportunity cost, among other factors.
-For example, if you were looking at a 5.5% tax-free interest rate on a municipal bond and a 12% rate on a short-term stock trade but you found yourself in the 35% bracket for a net 7.8% rate of return, you may decide that the incremental 2.3% gain is not worth the additional risk of investing in stocks versus relatively short and medium-term bonds.
+The degree to which you modify absolute compound annual rates of return (or CAGR) for a risk-adjusted rate of return depends entirely upon your financial resources, risk tolerance and your willingness to hold a position long enough for the market to recover in the event you made a mistake.
+Also, your tax situation; including your opportunity cost, among other factors apply.
+For example, if you were looking at a 5.5% tax-free interest rate on a municipal bond, and a 12% rate on a short-term stock trade, but you found yourself in the 35% bracket for a net 7.8% rate of return, you may decide that the incremental 2.3% gain is not worth the additional risk of investing in stocks, versus relatively short and medium-term bonds.

-The same investments for someone in a 0% or 15% tax bracket, however, change the inputs so the stock may offer a better risk adjusted rate of return because they are being compensated at a higher level.
+The same investments for someone in a 0% or 15% tax bracket, however, change the inputs so that the stock may offer a better risk-adjusted rate of return because they are being compensated at a higher level.